 3. Be open-minded

-While running these 1-on-1s, it’s important for managers to set the example by showing they are open to upwards feedback on their own performance.
-In fact, they may even want to launch a leadership review after a few months of running 1-on-1s to gather feedback from their team members.
+It is important for managers to set the example in 1-on-1s by showing they are open to upwards feedback on their own performance and development.
+In fact, you might consider running a leadership review after a few months of running 1-on-1s to gather feedback from team members.

 Answers from a leadership review can then be incorporated into a formal performance review process.
-It is important to managers’ success (and that of the company) to know what their team thinks of them and their management style.
+It is important to a manager's success (and that of the company) to know what their team thinks of them and their management style.
+Once you have a clear sense of what’s working and not working with the team you can define next steps to keep iterating and improving your process

 Example topics to cover in a 1-on-1